What to expect when you're expecting an online dermatologist

 - Make sure your information will be treated securely.
 As the number of online healthcare apps grows, it's important that you verify those services offered in the U.S. disclose whether or not they are HIPAA and HITECH compliant – these are national standards for the privacy of protected health information, security of electronic health information, and notifying consumers of any breaches.

 - Check if your state is covered.
-A handful of states (AR, ID, SD, and TX) restrict certain types of online healthcare/telemedicine services to be delivered to their residents, including teledermatology.
 Some states may also have restrictions around prescribing medications through an online visit.
 The good news though is that most U.S. residents can enjoy such online conveniences with no issues, and that number continues to grow as states revisit their policies.
-Our advice is to use a service like DermatologistOnCall.com which covers 31 states – the most of any derm-focused app service today, with over 100 board-certified dermatologists on the site.
+Our advice is to use a service like DermatologistOnCall.com which covers 50 states including DC– the most of any derm-focused app service today, with over 100 board-certified dermatologists on the site.

 - Yes, you should be able to ask a follow-up question.
 After you receive your diagnosis and treatment plan electronically from your online dermatologist visit, you may have an additional question or two for the doctor, as you would in a normal in-office visit.
 Be sure to use a service that allows you to ask a few follow-up questions.
 DermatologistOnCall, for example, allows you to send follow up questions for 30 days to the same doctor following your online visit.